ssinuco/movie-challenge-planner/src/planning/react/US2/en/Task8.md

 ## Definition of Done:

-- [ ] The `Home`.tsx file is created within the components or pages folder.
+- [ ] The `Home.tsx` file is created within the components or pages folder.

 - [ ] The `Home` component is developed using functional component syntax.